-The Interconnection Customer will install equipment to receive signals from IPC Grid Operations for Generation Output Limit Control ("GOLC") - see Section 3 Operating Requirements and Appendix A. IPC's recommended method of communication for GOLC is via fiber between the Interconnection Station and the Project.
+The Interconnection Customer will install equipment to receive signals from IPC Grid Operations for Generation Output Limit Control ("GOLC") - see Section 3 Operating Requirements and Appendix A. IPC's recommended method of communication for GOLC is via fiber between the Interconnection Customer's Facilities and IPC's Facilities.